qcri-social/AIDR/Installation-instructions.md

 # 3. Persister (aidr-persister)

-## Building

-Build using maven following the instructions above; this should generate a file `aidr-persister-X.war`
+* Build using maven following the instructions above; this should generate a file `aidr-persister-X.war`

-## Deploying

-Deploy `aidr-persister-X.war` to Glassfish using the instructions above.
+* Deploy `aidr-persister-X.war` to Glassfish using the instructions above.